-You can do your debates out of order, and you can delay a round as long as you catch up by the end of round 4.
+You can do your debates out of order, and you can delay a round as long as you catch up by the end of round 3 and keep in touch with the opposing team and the organisers.
 It's also fine for zones to organise a day where they gather together to compete in multiple debates - contact the organisers if you'd like some advice on planning those days.
 Each of the rounds has a theme, and we'll email you some more advice on the kind of topic to expect in those rounds once the draws are done.

-Round 1 to be completed by 31 May (Week 5 Term 2) Round 2 to be completed by 21 June (Week 8 Term 2) Round 3 to be completed by 26 July (Week 1 Term 3) Round 4 to be completed by 23 August (Week 5 Term 3) Knockout finals from September through October Championships tournament 8 to 12 December
+Round 1 by 14 June (Week 7 Term 2) Round 2 by 2 August (Week 2 Term 2) Round 3 by 30 August (Week 6 Term 3) Knockout finals September through November Championships tournament 4 to 6 December